cvxopt/cvxopt/doc/source/matrices.rst

      [ 3.00e+00-j0.00e+00  6.00e+00-j0.00e+00]

-     In Python 2.7 NumPy arrays can be converted to matrices.
+     NumPy arrays can be converted to matrices.

      >>> from numpy import array
      >>> x = array([[1., 2., 3.], [4., 5., 6.]])